-Danny Cohen recently joined RMA Group after a nearly 2 year stint at BSK Associates starting in the fall of 2011.
+Danny Cohen recently joined JC Baldwin Construction Company after 1.5 years as Chief Geotechnical Engineer at RMA Group\'s San Diego, San Jose and Sacramento offices and nearly 2 years prior to that as branch manager and Chief Geotechnical Engineer at BSK Associates\' Fresno office starting in the fall of 2011.
 This follows a 26-year long career with Hetherington Engineering, Inc. starting in 1985.
 He has long been involved in planning, implementing and supervising a broad range of geotechnical projects, including geotechnical investigation programs for development of residential and commercial structures and site improvements, development of hillside sites, and investigations of distressed structures.
-During his 2 years as Branch Manager for BSK Associates, Mr. Cohen was responsible for the day to day operations of the Fresno office, supervising the environmental, geotechnical and construction services division, including the soils and materials testing laboratories.
-He now turns his attention to developing and building strong materials testing and geotechnical engineering groups for RMA in both the San Jose and San Diego offices.
+During his 2 years as Branch Manager for BSK Associates, Mr. Cohen was responsible for the day to day operations of the Fresno office, supervising the environmental, geotechnical and construction services division, including the soils and materials testing laboratories. and while at RMA Group he focused on developing and building strong materials testing and geotechnical engineering groups for RMA in the San Diego, San Jose and Sacramento offices.
+He now turns his attention to the construction industry, focusing on expanding and building JC Baldwin\'s scope of services and clientele, as well as doing the estimating for new projects.